What Does Code P0430 Mean?

 - Leaded Gasoline (the root cause of converter failure)

-For error code P0430, one or more of the below repairs may be needed to solve the underlying issue.
+When it comes to making repairs associated with the P0430 code, one or more of the below repairs may be needed to solve the underlying issue.
 For each possible repair, the estimated cost of repair includes the cost of the relevant parts and the cost of labor required to make the repair.

 - Air fuel sensor or oxygen sensor: $200-$300